 The mission of the WKU dietetic internship is to prepare competent entry-level dietitians who assume leadership responsibilities within their profession and who are engaged citizens in their communities.

-Goal 1: The program will prepare graduates to be competent entry-level dietitians or professionals in fields related to dietetics.
+Goal 1: The program will prepare graduates to be competent, entry-level dietitian nutritionists or professionals in fields related to dietetics.

-Goal 2: The program will prepare graduates to be professionally involved and to assume leadership responsibilities in the dietetics profession.
+Goal 2: The program will encourage graduates to be professionally involved and to assume leadership responsibilities in the dietetics profession and their communities.

 Goal 3: The program will prepare graduates to be engaged in their communities either professionally or through service activities.